Pi-DeepLearning/RaspberryPi-FaceDetection-MTCNN-Caffe-With-Motion/README.md

-# MTCNN with Motion Detection
+# MTCNN with Motion Detection On Raspberry Pi 3

 The Python version of [MTCNN](https://github.com/kpzhang93/MTCNN_face_detection_alignment) running on Raspberry Pi 3 with Love.
 Also a motion detection trigger will help to improve the quality.